-We have audited the financial statements of Magnetic North Acquisition Corp. (the "Company"), which comprise the statements of financial position as at December 31, 2022 and 2021, and the statements of loss and comprehensive loss, statements of changes in shareholder's deficiency and statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Magnetic North Acquisition Corp. (the "Company"), which comprise the statements of financial position as at December 31, 2023 and 2022, the statements of loss and comprehensive loss, the statements of changes in shareholder's deficiency and the statements of cash flows for the years then ended, and notes to the financial statements, including a summary of material accounting policies ("financial statement").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS accounting standards").